 Healing Waters - Aquatic Therapy Program

 Since Harman Swim Center's water temperature is kept at 88-89 degrees, it allows us to offer a wide range of lessons and water fitness activities for guests of all ages.
-Harman offers a special aquatic program under the Therapeutic Recreation called Healing Waters.
-Healing Waters is a drop-in water exercise program that provides an opportunity for people with mobility issues to have access to a warm water pool program to support their fitness.
-Participants may be working on maintaining fitness to support their daily activities, rehabilitating from an injury or surgery, or preparing for/recovering from a joint replacement.
-Physical therapy patients may utilize our program for their PT exercises as they work with a therapist outside of our program or after being released from therapy.
-While participating in the program, participants have guidance and support from the aquatic specialists and trained volunteers in the pool.
+Harman offered a special aquatic program under the Therapeutic Recreation called Healing Waters.
+Healing Waters was a program that provided an opportunity for people with mobility issues to have access to a warm water pool program to support their fitness objectives.
+Participants may have been working on maintaining fitness levels to support their daily activities, rehabilitating from an injury or surgery, or preparing for/recovering from a joint replacement.
+Physical therapy patients utilized our program for their PT exercises as they worked with a therapist outside of our program or after being released from therapy.
+While participating in the program, participants had guidance and support from the aquatic specialists and trained volunteers in the pool.